openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/upload-bid-proposal.http
    :code:

-It is possible to check documents uploaded:
+It is possible to check the uploaded documents:

 .. include:: tutorial/bidder-documents.http
    :code: